Isaiah Miles: Hapoel Holon

 On August 15, 2020, Miles signed with Hapoel Holon of the Israeli Basketball Premier League.

 Promitheas Patras

 On August 20, 2021, Miles signed with Greek club Promitheas Patras which competes in the EuroCup.

 AEK Athens

 On November 18, 2022, Miles signed with Greek club AEK Athens which competes in the Basketball Champions League.
+In 12 domestic league games, he averaged 9.7 points, 5.2 rebounds and 1.2 assists, playing around 26 minutes per contest.

+Hapoel Tel Aviv

+On April 28, 2024, he signed with Hapoel Tel Aviv of the Israeli Basketball Premier League.

+Return to Cholet Basket

+On October 10, 2025, he signed with Cholet Basket of LNB Pro A.

 Personal life

 Miles is an avid fan of Superhero comics, a hobby that he picked up from his father, and has numerous comic book characters tattooed on the full length of his right arm.